ALABAMA SCHWEITZER FELLOWS PROGRAM

 Before joining the Chicago Area Schweitzer Fellows program, Ray Wang worked for the Chicago/Cook County Community Health Council, a private/public partnership dedicated to improving public health and access to health care for underserved and low income residents throughout the city and suburbs.
 At the Council, Wang planned and organized health fairs, community outreach events and advocacy efforts.
 Wang also directed the operations of the Common Pantry, a volunteer-based emergency food program in a Chicago neighborhood serving 600-650 people per month.
 Wang holds a master of fine arts degree from the School of the Art Institute of Chicago, and has produced and exhibited films and videos.
 He taught video art in the Intermedia Arts Department at Mills College in Oakland, CA.

-COLUMBUS-ATHENS SCHWEITZER FELLOWS PROGRAM
+DETROIT SCHWEITZER FELLOWS PROGRAM

 HOUSTON-GALVESTON SCHWEITZER FELLOWS PROGRAM